chargebee/chargebee-samples/payment-components/vanilla-js/README.md

-# Collect payment using payment components

-The Chargebee payment components are ready-to-use UI components that includes input fields and buttons, designed to help you build your checkout process.
-This feature is part of Chargebee.js and securely tokenizes sensitive data within the component, ensuring that the data never interacts with your server.
+# Use Payment Components with Advanced Routing

+Chargebee.js [Payment Components](https://www.chargebee.com/checkout-portal-docs/payment-components.html) supports the [Advanced Routing](https://www.chargebee.com/checkout-portal-docs/payment-components-advanced-routing.html) feature in Chargebee Billing.
+If you have multiple [payment gateways](https://www.chargebee.com/docs/payments/2.0/gateway_settings.html) configured, Advanced Routing allows you to direct customer payments through specific gateways based on [rules defined in Billing](https://www.chargebee.com/docs/payments/2.0/advanced-routing.html#rules).

+This sample application demonstrates the use of Advanced Routing using Payment Components.

 ## Run the sample app locally

-Follow the steps below to set up the Payment Components Quickstart app in your local environment:
+Follow the steps below to set up the app in your local environment:

 1. Clone this repository.
 2. Switch to branch `payment-components-advanced-routing`.